What is UV?

 In the absence of specific versions, uv will assume you mean "the latest and anything greater" thus defining the "minimum" versions your script should use.
 You can be much more dictatorial and in fact you can lock your environment in a way not possible with pip and requirements.txt.

 It is worth highlighting that one of the tools uv can replace is pyenv which helps you run different versions of Python.
-As with pyenv these versions of Python are managed by uv and are separate from your system Python which is nice.
+As with pyenv these versions of Python are managed by uv and are separate from your system Python thus avoiding conflicts.

-In either case, if you want to actually get data back from the script, you will need to
+If you want to actually get data back from the script, you will need to:

 - get an API Key from Restful Countries API